Martin Weiss (Nazi official): The Holocaust

 In spring 1941, he was drafted again and assigned to Einsatzkommando 3, part of the Einsatzgruppe stationed in Bad Düben.
 In October 1941, he was assigned to work in the Office of the Commander of Security Police (Sicherheitsdienst or SD) and Security Police (Sicherheitspolizei or Sipo) in Vilnius, then part of the Reichskommissariat Ostland.
 Weiss held this position until July 1944.
 He was responsible for all aspects of the repression against the Jewish population of Vilnius, which is estimated to have been around 50,000 during the Holocaust.
-Despite his low rank of technical sergeant (SS-Hauptscharführer), he was in charge of the Vilna Ghetto and nearby Lukiškės Prison, as well as the Ypatingasis būrys killing squad responsible for the Ponary massacre until 1943.
-He personally supervised 13 to 15 executions at the site.
+Despite his low rank of technical sergeant (SS-Hauptscharführer), he was in charge of the Vilna Ghetto and nearby Lukiškės Prison, as well as the Ypatingasis būrys killing squad responsible for the Ponary massacre, where Polish Jews and many non-Jewish Poles were brutally killed, including by smashing children's heads (according to professional reporter and eyewitness Józef Mackiewicz) until 1943.
+The German murderer, Martin Weiss personally supervised 13 to 15 executions at the site.
 In July 1943, Weiss became chief of the Gestapo prison in Vilnius in occupied Lithuania.
 In September 1943, he was selected to coordinate the work of the Sonderkommando 1005 to erase evidence of Jewish exterminations i.e unearthing and burning of the corpses.

 On 27 March 1944, the children under age 16 of Kailis forced labor camp were rounded up in an operation (Kinderaktion) commanded by Weiss.
 They were taken to the train station; their further fate is not known.

-Weiss was noted by the inmates of the ghetto for his merciless cruelty and frequent beatings.
+Weiss was noted by the innocent people held in the ghetto for his merciless cruelty and frequent beatings.
 In one instance he shot a man on the spot for trying to bring a few potatoes and a bit of fish through the ghetto gates.
 There are reports of other German soldiers willing to pardon a Jew, but being afraid to do so knowing that Weiss would certainly not approve such an action.
 Because of his cruel and capricious conduct in sending Jews of the ghetto to the killing grounds at Ponary, Weiss was known in the ghetto by the paradoxical nickname "Weiss, das Schwarz" or "White, the Black".